tkasarla/tkasarla.github.io/index.md

 <a name="/bio"></a>

-My primary research area is computer vision with a focus in scene understanding.
+My primary research area is computer vision with a focus in deep learning for scene understanding.
 I mainly [write](/blog) short paper summaries and meta-topics in research. <!-- I am vocal about reproducibility and ethics in AI. -->

 I am currently a Computer Vision Researcher at [Research and Technology Center, Bosch](https://www.bosch.com/research/about-research/research-locations/), India.
 My work spans multimodal data visualization and annotation (LiDAR, RADAR and images), event detection in driving sequences and attribute understanding in images. <!---- I corganize Whiteboard Talks, a bi-monthly talk series --->